-SDC reviews are intended to support students' academic progression, and are required in cases where a student is failing to maintain academic standards in the classroom or field, is accused of engaging in professionally inappropriate behavior, or is accused of violating academic integrity.
-An SDC review can be recommended by an advisor or other faculty member, Program Director, or the faculty as a whole as an outcome of the Comprehensive Student Review.
-In the event of an alleged breach of ethical conduct, any aggrieved or responsible party may request that an SDC Review be conducted.
+SDC reviews are intended to support students' academic progression, and are required in cases where a student is failing to maintain academic standards in the classroom or field placement, is accused of engaging in professionally inappropriate behavior, or is accused of violating academic integrity.
+An SDC review can be recommended by any faculty, including the student's or Program Director (PD), or the faculty as a whole as an outcome of the Comprehensive Student Review.
+In the event of an alleged student role in a professional behavior violation, any aggrieved or responsible party may request in writing that an SDC Review be conducted.
 Through the review process, the Student Development Committee is responsible for examining the concerns cited, evaluating their merits, determining student status, and recommending a course of action.